Juuro/route-builder/README.md

 ## What I have learned
 Despite the outcome of my application I have to say I already gained valuable insights from this challenge.
-I worked with several Browser APIs and tools I never worked with or never did so in this extent.
+Here is what I learned:

 Before this challenge I never worked with maps.
 Although I have a side project where I collect locations of concert venues I never finished my plan to show them on a map in the app.
 I saw that the komoot app uses Leaflet so I also went for it.
 It was pretty straight forward and I had my first map after a couple of minutes.
 I was tempted to try out all the things you can do with Leaflet.
 Especially popups to be able to delete a marker on the map directly seemed to make sense in this case.
 But I sticked to the screenshot to stay in scope of the challenge.